What is Malware & Why Is It So Dangerous?

 What is Malware?

-Malware is malicious software, and it is delivered in a variety of ways.
+Malware is short for “malicious software,” and it is delivered in a variety of ways.
 Malware is probably the number one cybersecurity concern for most businesses and Americans right now.
 You can often infect your computer, network, or device by clicking a link in a phishing (fake) email.

 Cybercriminals develop various types of malware to do different things.
 Usually, they try to install it on your device without your knowledge, and then the payload is delivered.
 Some examples of malware are viruses, spyware, Trojans, and ransomware.